Supervisor Hahn Says Schools Can Reopen, LAUSD Says It Will Not Open Campuses Until Staff Vaccinated

 LOS ANGELES (CBSLA) — Los Angeles County Supervisor Janice Hahn Monday said the county had “officially reached the state’s threshold for reopening elementary schools,” but Los Angeles Unified said its campuses would not reopen until all staff was vaccinated.

-This is what we have been working towards.RELATED: Caught On Camera: Police Searching For Robbers Targeting Shoppers In Melrose Area
+This is what we have been working towards.RELATED: Man Dead In Downtown LA Shooting, Gunman At Large

 Thank you to everyone who has worn your masks and kept your distance.
 Case rates in LA County are dropping.